Supported versions: latest (3.8) 3.7 3.6 3.5 3.4 main dev

 Extracting the vertex information

-pgr_degree can utilize output from pgr_extractVertices or can have pgr_extractVertices embedded in the call.
-For decent size networks, it is best to prep your vertices table before hand and use that vertices table for pgr_degree calls.
+For decent size networks, it is best to prepare your vertices table before hand and use it on pgr_degree calls.
+(See Using a vertex table)

 SELECT * FROM pgr_degree(